 Pediatric Nutritionist Salary

-The United States Bureau of Labor Statistics does not specify an annual salary amount for pediatric nutritionists.
+The United States Bureau of Labor Statistics (BLS) does not specify an annual salary amount for pediatric nutritionists.
 However, there is a listing for yearly salary amounts earned by nutritionists and dietitians across the country.
-The median pay for 2018 checked in at $60,370 annually.
-The BLS does provide a breakdown of which work environment provide the highest salary mounts for nutritionist and dietitians.
+The median annual pay for 2024 was $73,850.
+The BLS provides a breakdown of the work environment that offers the highest average salaries for nutritionists and dietitians.
 They are as follows:

-There are lots of factors that can cause the annual salary amount of a pediatric nutritionist to fluctuate.
-The level of education and experience are two prominent factors in determining the annual salary amount of a pediatric nutritionist.
-Location also plays a role as certain parts of the country feature higher-paying pediatric nutritionist positions.
+There are several factors that can cause the annual salary of a pediatric nutritionist to fluctuate.
+The level of education and experience are two prominent factors in determining the annual salary of a pediatric nutritionist.
+Location also plays a role, as certain parts of the country feature higher-paying pediatric nutritionist positions.

-Licensed nutritionists generally earn more than no-licensed nutritionists, although when it comes to pediatric nutrition, most employers require some type of certification or licensing.
+Licensed nutritionists generally earn more than non-licensed nutritionists; however, when it comes to pediatric nutrition, most employers require some form of certification or licensing.
 Advanced credentials obtained through continuing education can also increase the annual salary for a pediatric nutritionist.

 Job Outlook

 As a whole, there is a growing demand for nutritionists.
-The BLS estimates that there will be a 15% increase in nutritionists during a 10-year span between 2016 and 2026.
-The upsurge in health and wellness has also boded well for those looking to become a nutritionist with a specialization in the pediatric distinction.
-This is a field that is growing each year, intimating that there will be an increasing need for such a specialty.
-And the fact that it requires additional schooling, indicates that pediatric nutritionists will be in demand for years to come.
+The BLS estimates a 7.4% increase in nutritionists over the 10 years from 2023 to 2033.
+The upsurge in health and wellness has also boded well for those looking to become a nutritionist with a specialization in pediatric nutrition.
+This field is growing each year, indicating an increasing need for such a specialty.
+The fact that it requires additional schooling indicates that pediatric nutritionists will be in demand for years to come.

-Some of the job listings for someone skilled in pediatric nutrition falls under the distinction of clinical dietitian.
-The job duties, prior experience and educational requirements are generally the same.
-Some job listings do not classify as a pediatric role in the titling but do state that the position is at a children’s hospital.
+Some of the job listings for someone skilled in pediatric nutrition fall under the distinction of clinical dietitian.
+The job duties, prior experience, and educational requirements are generally the same.
+Some job listings do not classify as a pediatric role in the title but do state that the position is at a children’s hospital.
 Clinical dietitians and nutritionists working in this setting deal strictly with pediatric patients.